Introduction to Trading

 What are the different types of trading strategies?

 There are four of the most common trading strategies.
+Most trading strategies are categorized into two main types: technical analysis and fundamental analysis.

 Day Trading

 The name speaks for itself.
 This strategy implies purchase and sale deals within one day.
 It is for those who dedicate much time to market assessment and ready risk on a daily basis.
 Day traders are not interested in keeping objectives, they gain from small price movements.
+However, it is important to note that a significant percentage of retail investor accounts lose money when engaging in day trading due to the complexities and risks involved.

 Position Trading (Buy&Hold)